CESNET/dp3/docs/hooks.md

 This hook is called once for a newly created entity, after `allow_entity_creation` has accepted creation and before the task's datapoints are staged into raw and master persistence.
 The callback receives the new `eid` together with the original `DataPointTask` that caused the entity to be created, so it can inspect the incoming datapoints through `task.data_points`.
 It should not assume that the entity's new state is already readable as a persisted master record, because the creation-triggering task has not been written through the normal persistence path yet.
-The hook may return a list of `DataPointTask` objects, and those tasks are queued back into the ingestion pipeline, where they trigger the usual hooks again.
+The hook may return a list of `DataPointTask` objects, and those tasks re-enter the ingestion pipeline, where they trigger the usual hooks again.
-Because they originate from ingestion, they are pushed to the **priority** task queue.
+Depending on `max_inline_generated_tasks`, same-entity outputs may be processed inline by the current worker; outputs for other entities and same-entity overflow are pushed to the **priority** task queue.
 This registration also supports `refresh=` and `may_change=` for recomputation during module-config refresh; see [Refresh-on-config-change behavior for ingestion hooks](#refresh-on-config-change-behavior-for-ingestion-hooks).

 Real usage examples: